mustafaalberri/smart-brain-api/README.md

 Once installation is complete, run `node server.js`.

 ## Technologies Used
-The technologies used in the creation of the app are: Javascript ES6, HTML, CSS, Node.js.
+The technologies used in the creation of the app are: Javascript, Node.js, Express.js, Bcrypt, Clarifai gRPC API, Knex.

 ## Authors and Acknowledgment